theepicnik/PowerShellForSysAdmins/docs/Automations/SendEmails.md

 ```
 </div>

 In this example, we're using the `-Body` parameter to set the body of the email to a multi-line string that contains the message.
-We're also setting the SMTP server information using the `$SMTPServer`, `$SMTPPort` variable.
+We're also setting the SMTP server information using the `$SMTPServer` variable.
 Finally, we're passing these variables to the `Send-MailMessage` cmdlet to send the email.